4 Tips to use the Clone Tool in PaintShop Pro

 You might have the element you want to use in your original image, but maybe you want to add an element that is NOT there.
 You can clone from a totally separate image if you want.
 For this process, however, you have to have the Windows > Tabbed documents UNchecked otherwise, you will have a hard time seeing where you are cloning from.
 This tip allowed me to add the bird on the right image, by cloning it from the left one.

 Now, you are all set to play with this tool and know a bit more how you can use it.
-Remember to show us your project.
+Remember to show us your project in our forum.

 For Photos That Matter